Mulching Cost in Columbia SC: 2026 Pricing Guide

 - Should I put landscape fabric under mulch?

 - Generally no. It degrades in 2-3 years, traps moisture, and creates more problems than it solves.
-Pre-emergent herbicide under fresh mulch is more effective.
+Pre-emergent herbicide under fresh mulch is more effective and less expensive long-term.